Week 1 of Pregnancy

 Pregnancy Symptoms This Week

-• Vaginal bleeding: Your body is removing the uterine lining, which was built up solely in case of pregnancy.
+• Vaginal bleeding: Your body is removing the uterine lining, which was built up solely in case of pregnancy

-• Bloating: Hormonal fluctuations may cause bloating in the days leading up to and during your period.
+• Bloating: Hormonal fluctuations may cause bloating in the days leading up to and during your period

-• Mood swings: Hormonal surges may also lead to irritation and emotional turmoil.
+• Mood swings: Hormonal surges may also lead to irritation and emotional turmoil

-Your Body at week 1
+Your Body at Week 1

-Inside your one-week tummy (remember, you're not pregnant yet), your body is removing last month's uterine lining and forming a new one, which (hopefully!) will carry next month's fertilised egg.
+Inside your tummy (remember, you're not pregnant yet), your body is removing last month's uterine lining and forming a new one, which (hopefully!) will carry next month's fertilised egg.

 Human eggs are the body's biggest cells.
-An egg is tinyer than a speck of pepper.
+An egg is tinier than a speck of pepper.
 Your body will release one (or, in rare situations, two) eggs between days 10 and 19 of your menstrual cycle, or around 14 days before your next period is due.
 It may be fertilised for another 12 to 24 hours after that.
 Having intercourse before then is beneficial since sperm may survive in your body for up to five days.

-The initial indications of pregnancy will not appear immediately—in fact, many women miss their period at week 4 before starting to feel "different."
+The initial indications of pregnancy will not appear immediately, in fact, many women miss their period at week 4 before starting to feel "different."
 However, some typical early pregnancy symptoms in the first weeks following fertilisation include breast discomfort or tenderness, nausea, exhaustion, and a frequent desire to urinate.

 At one week pregnant (or hoping to be pregnant soon!), you're undoubtedly wondering how you may prepare your body to bear a baby.
 It's a good idea to begin pregnancy at a healthy weight and without unhealthy habits like smoking and drinking.
 Reduce your caffeine consumption to one or two cups each day.